temporalio/proposals/all-sdk/external-client-configuration.md

     * We have to take a TOML dependency which is not fair to put on users that don't need this functionality.
 * `ClientConfig` model (and sub-models like `ClientConfigTLS`) are the typed form of the config.
   * 💭 Why `ClientConfig` instead of `Config`?
     * We may have another form of config in the future.
+And if we get there and need an overarching `Config` to hold the separate ones we can have it.
 * Function `LoadClientConfig(LoadClientConfigOptions) (ClientConfig, error)`.
   * This is an advanced helper, most would use `LoadClientOptionsFromConfig` below.
 * `LoadClientConfigOptions` has the following: